Magical Treatise of Solomon: Influence

-The Magical Treatise of Solomon served as a bridge between the magical practices of the late antiquity and Middle Ages and the later European grimoires of the Renaissance, the most widely known being the Key of Solomon.
+The Magical Treatise of Solomon served as a bridge connecting the magical practices of late antiquity and the Middle Ages with the later European grimoires of the Renaissance, the most widely known being the Key of Solomon.
 Early copies of the Magical Treatise were appended to or incorporated elements of the Roman-era Testament of Solomon.
 Portions of the Treatise also select ideas which may bear distant relationships to the Book of Abramelin, the Greek Magical Papyri (particularly the "Sword of Dardanus"), Sefer Raziel HaMalakh, Sepher Ha-Razim, the Sword of Moses, and the Cyranides.

 The Magical Treatise itself has been an important source of material for the Key of Solomon, from which a number of European grimoires later derived.
-The introduction of the Magical Treatise in Italy likely occurred after the sack of Constantinople by the Ottomans, which caused a wave of scholars to migrate to Italy, bringing with them a large number of Greek manuscripts for safety.
-Among those manuscripts, their Hygromanteia was almost certainly included.
-As a result, the Greek Magical Treatise is sometimes regarded as the earliest copy of the Key of Solomon before its translation into Latin in the 16th century.
+The introduction of the Magical Treatise in the Italian peninsula likely occurred after the sack of Constantinople by the Ottomans, which caused a wave of scholars to migrate to Italy, bringing with them a large number of Greek manuscripts for safety.
+Among those manuscripts, their Hygromanteia would almost certainly be included.
+As a result of the close affinity between the two works, the Greek Magical Treatise is sometimes regarded as the earliest copy of the Key of Solomon before its translation into Latin in the 16th century.
 Similarly, one of the earliest manuscripts of the Key of Solomon is also classified as a late copy of the Magical Treatise.
 Some manuscripts of the Treatise featured demons assigned to the four cardinal directions, distinct from those found in the Lesser Key of Solomon and related works, but very similar to those found in later works such as the Grand Grimoire and Grimoirium Verum.
 Portions of the Treatise also have some relationship to the Heptameron of Pietro d'Abano, the Lesser Key of Solomon, and the Sworn Book of Honorius.